2018 most controversial: Why “I’m not racist” is only half the story

 This is the video that stirred people up most in 2018.
 How did it make you feel?

-ROBIN DIANGELO: All systems of oppression are highly adaptive, and they can adapt to challenges and incorporate them.
+Robin DiAngelo: All systems of oppression are highly adaptive, and they can adapt to challenges and incorporate them.
 They can allow for exceptions.
 And I think the most effective adaptation of the system of racism to the challenges of the civil rights movement was to reduce a racist to a very simple formula.
-A racist is an individual — always an individual, not a system — who consciously does not like people based on race — must be conscious — and who intentionally seeks to be mean to them.
+A racist is an individual — always an individual, not a system — who consciously does not like people based on race — it must be conscious — and who intentionally seeks to be mean to them.
 Individual, conscious, intent.
-And if that is MY definition of a racist, then your suggestion that anything I've said or done is racist or has a racist impact, I'm going to hear that as: you just said I was a bad person.
+And if that is MY definition of a racist, then your suggestion that anything I've said or done is racist or has a racist impact, I'm going to hear that as: You just said I was a bad person.
 You just put me over there in that category.
 And most of my bias anyway is unconscious.
 So I'm not intending, I'm not aware.
 So now I'm going to need to defend my moral character, and I will, and we've all seen it.
 It seems to be virtually impossible based on that definition for the average white person to look deeply at their socialization, to look at the inevitability of internalizing racist biases, developing racist patterns, and having investments in the system of racism — which is pretty comfortable for us and serves us really well.
-I think that definition of a racist, that either/or, what I call the good/bad binary is the root of virtually all white defensiveness on this topic because it makes it virtually impossible to talk to the average white person about the inevitable absorption of a racist world-view that we get by being literally swimming in racist water.
+I think that definition of a racist, that either/or, what I call the good/bad binary, is the root of virtually all white defensiveness on this topic because it makes it virtually impossible to talk to the average white person about the inevitable absorption of a racist world-view that we get by being literally swimming in racist water.

-While we who are white tend to be fragile in that it doesn't take much to upset us around race, the impact of our response is not fragile at all.
-It's a kind of weaponized defensiveness, weaponized hurt feelings.
-And it functions really, really effectively to repel the challenge.
+The question of guilt comes in with 'What am I doing about that?'
+While we who are white tend to be fragile, in that it doesn't take much to upset us around race, the impact of our response is not fragile at all.
+It's a kind of weaponized defensiveness.
+Weaponized hurt feelings.
+And if functions really, really effectively to repel the challenge.

 As a white person I move through the world racially comfortable virtually 24/7.
-It is exceptional for me to be outside of my racial comfort zone, and most of my life I've been warned not to go outside my racial comfort zone.

-And so on the rare occasion when I am uncomfortable racially it's a kind of throwing off of my racial equilibrium, and I need to get back into that.
-And so I will do whatever it takes to repel the challenge and get back into it.
+It is exceptional for me to be outside of my racial comfort zone, and most of my life i've been warned not to go outside my racial comfort zone.
+So on the rare occasion when I am uncomfortable racially, it's a kind of throwing off of my racial equilibrium, and I need to get back into that, and so I will do whatever it takes to repel the challenge and get back into it.
 And in that way I think white fragility functions as a kind of white racial bullying, to be frank.
 We make it so miserable for people of color to talk to us about our inevitable and often unaware racist patterns that we cannot help develop from being socialized into a culture in which racism is the bedrock and the foundation.
 We make it so miserable for them to talk to us about it that most of the time they don't, right?
 We just have to understand that most people of color that are working or living in primarily white environments take home way more daily slights and hurts and insults than they bother talking to us about.
 Because their experience is: they're going to risk more punishment.
 They're going to lose the relationship.
 They're going to have their experience minimized, explained away.
 They're going to cause the person to feel attacked or hurt.
 And in that way white fragility functions as a kind of everyday white racial control.

 And there's a question that's never failed me in my efforts to unpack, "How do we pull this off?"
 How do so many of us who are white individually feel so free of racism and yet we live in a society that is so profoundly separate and unequal by race?
 And the question that's never failed me is not, "Is this true or is this false, is this right or is this wrong," but: "How does it function?
 How do these narratives that I tell, how do they function?"

 When I tell you "Well, I'm just an individual.
 Why can't we all just be individuals?"